lballabio/quantlib-old/QuantLib-SWIG/Ruby/README.txt

 The C++ wrappers for the QuantLib-Ruby extension module are created by means of SWIG (Simplified Wrapper and Interface Generator) available from <http://swig.sourceforge.net/>.
-Features used in the QuantLib-Ruby interface files require version 1.3.18 or later of SWIG.
+Version 1.3.25 of SWIG is recommended.

 The wrappers are generated on all supported platforms by issuing the command
     ruby setup.rb wrap